cg3hci/4AxisMilling/README.md

 ### Run

 The algorithm requires at least an input mesh file as parameter.
-Other parameters are not mandatory and default values are listed bekiw.
+Other parameters are not mandatory and default values are listed below.
 To run the algorithm, from the `build` directory, just type in a shell:

 ```